drknx/k2sphere/README.md

 # k2sphere
-Custom programming language based off python optimized for 3d rendering
+backup version of a custom programming language based off python optimized for 3d rendering

+Made for my GWH Invenio project on aerodynamics.